Plate-billed mountain toucan: Distribution and habitat

 Plate-billed mountain toucans are found in the western foothills of the Andes of western Ecuador and far southwestern Colombia.
 In Colombia, they are found from Pita Canyon (Narino) in southwestern Colombia and south to the northwestern border of Morona-Santiago Province, in Ecuador.
 Plate-billed mountain toucans inhabit the humid forest and edges of the temperate forest of the lateral slope of the Andes Mountains.
 The humid forest features abundant epiphytes, bromeliads and mosses.
 These forests receive an average of 14 feet of rainfall per year and the canopy ranges from 6 to 10 meters high.
-Their altitudinal range is between 1600 and 2600 meters above sea level, and has been observed several times at 3100 meters elevation in Imbabura (Ecuador).
+Their altitudinal range is between 1600 and 2600 metres above sea level, and has been observed several times at 3100 metres elevation in Imbabura (Ecuador).
 Because of its altitudinal range, plate-billed mountain toucans share their ecological niche with the Andean cock-of-the-rock.
 Their estimated life area is 14300 km2.